motionDetector/ForensicTools/DocsMetaParser/Readme.md

 - Parse files in directory (-d)
 - Parse files recursively in directory (-r)
 - Save results as CSV file format (-csv)
-// You need to import csv file as UTF-8 option in Excel program to see hangul text.

 [Examples]
 - C:\DocsMetaParser.exe -f C:\filename.docx
 - C:\DocsMetaParser.exe -d C:\DocumentFolder
 - C:\DocsMetaParser.exe -r C:\
 - C:\DocsMetaParser.exe -csv -r C:\

+[Notice]
+- You need to import csv file as UTF-8 option in Excel program to see hangul text
+- There may be strings that are not cleanly decoded.
+- It does not explore the structure of the OLE file